farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/project/info.md

 ## Objectives

-[iFetch](images/portfolio/ifetch_info.pdf) proposes to research and deliver a new generation of task-oriented conversational agents that interact with users using verbal and visual information in a seamless manner.
-Through the conversation, iFetch must provide targeted advice and "physical store-like" experience while maintaining user engagement.
+[Farfetch Chat R&D](images/portfolio/ifetch_info.pdf) proposes to research and deliver a new generation of task-oriented conversational agents that interact with users using verbal and visual information in a seamless manner.
+Through the conversation, Farfetch Chat must provide targeted advice and "physical store-like" experience while maintaining user engagement.

 This entails the following key components: